melt-umn/ableC-lvars/README.md

 While ableC-lvars makes it more difficult for a programmer to write observably non-deterministic programs, the extension does not actively prevent users from performing potentially non-deterministic operations such as freeing, printing, or mutating a value.
 As in Kuper's LVars model, programmers must "queisce" or "sync" program threads before freezing an LVar to prevent errors.
 Additionally, programmers should not add elements to threshold or activation sets after spawning multiple threads; `get`s should only be performed with threshold sets that are in a stable state.

-## Comparison with Kuper's Lvish Implementation

-As discussed above, bringing LVars into the world of C does weaken the guarantees of determinism that can be achieved in a purely functional language such as Haskell.
+Bringing LVars into the world of C does weaken the guarantees of determinism that can be achieved in a purely functional language such as Haskell.
 However, actualizing the LVars model as an ableC extension allows programmers who are developing larger C programs to augment portions of their code with key LVars features.
 Programmers who prefer (or require) the use of the C language instead of Haskell, or who wish to take advantage of other ableC-extensions in a program that uses LVars, may find this flexibility to their advantage.